xuhdev/Nautilus-Edit-with-Vim/README.md

 For the content of the config file, you could take a look at the "example.conf".

-If none of the configuration files are found, nautilus-edit-with-vim will use default values.
+If none of the configuration files are found, Nautilus-Edit-with-Vim will use default values.

 ## Uninstall